 Steamboat Mysteries | Distressed or Deceased Boats | Various Collections

 The Dave Thomson Collection

 This is the largest exhibit in the Steamboats.com Online Museum.
-Through the generosity of collector Dave Thomson, we have more than a hundred pages containing approximately 1,200 images of steamboats in the movies, steamboats on magazine covers, ads, paintings, murals, photos, post cards, and paintings.
+Through the generosity of collector Dave Thomson, we have more than a hundred pages containing thousands of images of steamboats in the movies, steamboats on magazine covers, ads, paintings, murals, photos, post cards, and paintings.
 This is a private collection, so please request permission* for any commercial use of the images.

 Centennial Festival of Steamboats 2014